hmac/hmac.github.io/posts/2019-05-19-ruby-parser-combinators.md

 To parse in the combinator style you need two things: first class functions and custom flow control.
 In Ruby we'll model these respectively using Procs and exceptions.

+I'll briefly describe Procs and exceptions - feel free to skip this part if you're comfortable with them.

 ## Procs